slebetman/tcled/README.md

 you can have different configurations for different projects.

 The syntax of the config file is simply a list of `setting` and `value` on each line.
+Everything after a `#` symbol to the end of each line are considered comments and will be ignored.
 Empty lines are ignored.

 The following settings are available: